MrBenGriffin/or-tools-fun/README.md

 There is a one-day event that covers several named sessions.
 The seating for the event does not change: seats are arranged in named rows of different lengths.

-Company (organisation) delegates should always sit together, and a delegate should not have to switch seats if attending successive sessions.
+Company (organisation) delegates should always sit together, and a delegate should not have to switch seats if attending consecutive sessions.

 What makes this more complex than e.g. a wedding planner is that delegates do not go to all sessions.